apache/flink/docs/content/docs/dev/table/types.md

 * Formatting of some casting to `CHAR`/`VARCHAR`/`STRING` produces slightly different results.

 {{< hint warning >}}
-We **discourage** the use of this flag and we **strongly suggest** for new projects to disable this flag and use the new casting behaviour.
+We **discourage** the use of this flag and we **strongly suggest** for new projects to keep this flag disabled and use the new casting behaviour.
 This flag will be removed in the next Flink versions.
 {{< /hint >}}